RobPo/Paperino/readme.md

 ## So, what is Paperino?

 Paperino is an easy to use micro EPD breakout-board for the Photon or other Arduino-compatible microcontrollers.
 The eInk-based ePaper display mimics the appearance of natural paper and is capable of holding text and images indefinitely, even without electricity.
-This makes Paperino perfect for your next battery-driven, connected project where the display content does not changes very often.
+This makes Paperino perfect for your next battery-driven, connected project where the display content changes rarely.

 Paperino also integrates an easy to use accelerometer.
 It extends the EPD by tap-sensing functions and offers portrait/landscape detection.
 Furthermore you can wake-up your MCU after movement-based events from deep-sleeping, saving battery live during waiting phases.